moredure/kinde-go/oauth2/client_credentials/README.md

 ## Using Client to Request Authorized Endpoints

 The client will manage tokens in the background, reading/persisting them to the provided session storage.

-When offline scope is requested, refresh tokens will be managed as well.

 ```go
 // This client will cache the token and re-fetch a new one as it expires